Today’s Wonder of the Day was inspired by Alaina from Powell, OH. Alaina Wonders, “What is a Theremin?” Thanks for WONDERing with us, Alaina!

 Have you ever seen an orchestra play?
 Which instrument is your favorite?
-Perhaps you like the violins, whose strings vibrate as the violinist moves her bow across them.
+Perhaps you like watching the movement of the violinists’ bows.
 Maybe you prefer the clarinet, whose reed vibrates as the clarinetist blows air through the mouthpiece.
-Still others prefer the drums, which blast out their deep tones as the drummer's mallets pound the skins.
+You might instead enjoy seeing drummers play their instruments with mallets or their hands.

-The theremin, also known as the etherphone, thereminophone, or termenvox, is one of the first electronic musical instruments.
-It was invented by Russian physicist Lev Sergeevich Termen.
-The Western version of his name, Léon Theremin, gives the device its name.
+What is the theremin?
+It was one of the first electronic musical instruments.
+Russian physicist Lev Sergeevich Termen invented it.
+The theremin is named for the Western version of his name, Léon Theremin.

-He invented the device in 1920 at the outbreak of the Russian civil war, as part of government research into proximity sensors.
-He eventually brought the device to the United States, where he patented it in 1928.
+Termen invented the device in 1920.
+This happened just after the outbreak of the Russian Civil War.
+His work was part of government research into proximity sensors.
+He eventually brought the device to the United States.
+There, he patented it in 1928.

-Theremin sold the right to manufacture his device to RCA, which began to produce them as early as 1929.
+Theremin sold the right to create his device to RCA.
+It began to make them as early as 1929.
 However, they have never made a big commercial splash.
 Today, the theremin remains an instrument seldom heard, especially in popular music.